Calgary Flames: "C of Red"

-During the Flames' run to the 2004 Stanley Cup Final, most of the Flames fans attending the hockey games at the Saddledome wore a red jersey with Calgary's flaming C on it.
-Sales of the Flames red home jersey, introduced at the start of the 2003–04 campaign, were so strong during the playoffs that manufacturer CCM stopped production on all other team jerseys in order to keep up with demand of Flames uniforms.
-The team set a league record for sales of a new uniform design.
 The tradition of the C of Red dates back to the 1986 Stanley Cup playoffs against the Oilers.
 Oiler fans were donning hats promoting "Hat Trick Fever" in their quest for three straight Stanley Cups.
 Flames fans countered by wearing red.
 In the 1987 playoffs against Winnipeg, the Jets responded to the C of Red by encouraging fans to wear white, creating the "Winnipeg whiteout".
-During the Flames' games when "The Star-Spangled Banner" is sung, fans shout the words see and red to signify the "C of Red" theme.
-In December 2018, Calgary rock band The Dudes and the Calgary Flames organization teamed up to release a cover of their hockey-themed song "Saturday Night" called "My C is Alright," paying homage to the C of Red.
+During the Flames' run to the 2004 Stanley Cup Final, most of the Flames fans attending the hockey games at the Saddledome wore a red jersey with Calgary's flaming C on it.
+Sales of the Flames red home jersey, introduced at the start of the 2003–04 campaign, were so strong during the playoffs that manufacturer CCM stopped production on all other team jerseys to keep up with demand and the team set a league record for sales of a new uniform design.
+In December 2018, Calgary rock band the Dudes and the Calgary Flames organization released a cover of their hockey-themed song "Saturday Night" called "My C is Alright", paying homage to the C of Red.

 Red Mile

-During the Flames' run to the 2004 Stanley Cup Final, the city of Calgary essentially became the host of a "non-stop party".
-The 17th Avenue SW entertainment district, which runs west from the Scotiabank Saddledome, saw as many as 35,000 fans pack the streets during the first three rounds of the playoffs, and over 60,000 in the finals.
+During the Flames' run to the 2004 Stanley Cup Final, the 17th Avenue SW entertainment district, which runs west from the Scotiabank Saddledome, saw up to 35,000 fans pack the streets during the first three rounds of the playoffs, and over 60,000 in the finals.
 The Red Mile party received coverage in many newspapers across North America, as the parties remained peaceful and incidents were minimal despite the large number of people in a small area.

-In April 2006, the Calgary Police Service announced that Red Mile gatherings would not be encouraged, and that measures would be taken to discourage them, including traffic diversions, a zero-tolerance policy on noise and rowdy behaviour, and the presence of plain-clothed officers among the crowd to ticket offenders.
-After meeting with the Chief of Police, Mayor Dave Bronconnier convinced the Calgary Police Service to relax their ban on the "Red Mile" and encouraged people to make their way to 17th Ave, however the police retained their zero-tolerance policy on public nudity and drunkenness.
+In April 2006, the Calgary Police Service announced that Red Mile gatherings would be discouraged, including traffic diversions, a zero-tolerance policy on noise and rowdy behaviour, and the presence of plain-clothed officers among the crowd to ticket offenders.
+After meeting with the chief of police, Mayor Dave Bronconnier convinced the Calgary Police Service to relax their ban on the "Red Mile" and encouraged people to make their way to 17th Avenue.
+The police retained their zero-tolerance policy on public nudity and drunkenness.

 Team information

 In-game personalities

-Since 2014, Canadian country singer George Canyon sings "O Canada" and "The Star-Spangled Banner" at most home games, and he was accompanied by organist Warren Tse.
-Willy Joosen is the organist of the team until his passing in July 2022.
-If Canyon is unavailable, Michela Sheedy is the usual fill-in.
-The public-address announcer is Alan Beesley.
+Since 2014, Canadian country singer George Canyon sings "O Canada" and "The Star-Spangled Banner" at most home games, accompanied by organist Warren Tse.
+Willy Joosen was the organist of the team until his death in July 2022.